Gellardo/blog/content/posts/2020-06-02-Playing-with-rust-and-wasm.md

 These simple rules can produce complex behaviour like this "glider gun" ([source](https://commons.wikimedia.org/wiki/File:Gospers_glider_gun.gif)):
 ![glider gun](https://upload.wikimedia.org/wikipedia/commons/e/e5/Gospers_glider_gun.gif)

-### Implement simulation logic
+### Implementing the simulation
+Rust organizes code into creates which might contain further modules.
-To bootstap a crate for the game logic to reside in, I used one of the provided templates.
+To bootstap a crate for the game logic to reside in, I used one of the official templates.
 Using `npm init Rust-webpack` ([source](https://github.com/rustwasm/rust-webpack-template)), I have a starting point without having to fiddle with npm, webpack or cargo.
 Later I will go into more detail of what that template includes.